-This all after our September 5, 2012 Update, in which we indicated that we had been hearing for months that Avatar Land (or “The World of Avatar”) has been on life-support or is to be quietly canceled by Disney.
+Prior to our 2012 update, we had been hearing for months that Avatar Land (or “The World of Avatar”) has been on life-support or was to be quietly canceled by Disney.
 These rumors seemed reliable, and there was intense speculation that the project was shelved along with Cameron’s 4th Avatar film.
+Even after that and up until the Anaheim D23 Expo, speculation was intense that the project was not going to happen, due to “creative differences.”
+Preserved for the sake of history (some of the speculation is almost humorous now) is our original 2011 post, including our reaction to it in 2011.
+We’ve added a few parentheticals in italics to the “Reaction” section to reflect our new thoughts since that time.

 You read correctly–as of September 21, 2011, Disney’s Animal Kingdom gift shops will be selling the Avatar Blu-ray/DVD Combo for the low price of $29.99!